Marshall William Baynham (1897-1963)

 His MoD service record reveals his long and fascinating Great War story.

-After the war, aged just 22, he returned to The Pleck to live at 151 Prince Street with his older sister Lillie (32) and younger siblings Dora (20) and Harry (15); William’s mother Elizabeth had died of a stroke on 8th October 1915, aged 54, while he was in France.
+After the war, aged just 22, he returned to The Pleck to live at 151 Prince Street with his older sister Lillie (32) and younger siblings Dora (20) and Harry (15); William’s mother Elizabeth had died of a stroke on 8th October 1915, aged 54, shortly after he had landed in France.

 William married Phoebe Isabel Walker at St. John’s Church, Pleck, Walsall on 4th September 1920, when they were both 23.